 Jacques-Émile Rulhmann (1879-1933)

-Jacques-Émile Ruhlmann is a legendary French furniture designer and interior decorator of the Art Deco period.
+Jacques-Émile Ruhlmann was a legendary French furniture designer and interior decorator of the Art Deco period.

 Image Wikipedia.